sergiocely10/qr-code-component/README.md

 - I coded the first CSS styles to have my initial sketch.
 - Using Flexbox help me to organize and to distribute the elements: QR component and footer.
 - When everything looks great, I added the QR image in the QR component.
-- Finally, I added last details like margins, paddings, colors, fonts and shadows.
+- Finally, I added last details like margins, paddings, colors, fonts, shadows and animations.

 ### What I learned